-Brides often come to us with a lot of questions about wedding dress alterations.
-So we thought we'd come up with some top tips for altering your wedding dress!
+Brides often ask us about wedding dress alterations, and so we thought we'd come up with some top tips on the subject!

 Wedding Dress Alterations Tips

 Book your fittings with your seamstress in advance, don’t leave it until a week or two before your wedding.
 Weddings are seasonal, so seamstresses get very busy during peak times.
 You should book your first fitting for least 8-10 weeks before your wedding, as it's a gradual process that'll take a few fittings to find the perfect, finished look.

 Be prepared to possibly have fittings during daylight hours Monday-Friday.
 Seamstresses are just like us.
 They need to have appointments, sew, sleep, eat and try to have a social life!
 Which is especially true during the busy wedding season, which runs from March through to September.